tomcritchlow/tomcritchlow.github.io/_posts/2020-03-19-bandcamp-blogging-bandwaggon.md

 ## Blogging your Bandcamp Reccs

-So I'm putting out a rallying cry - let's jump on the [#BandcampBloggingBandwagon](https://twitter.com/search?q=%23bandcampbloggingbandwagon&src=typed_query) and Friday March 20th post your fave bandcamp links.
+So I'm putting out a rallying cry - let's start a [#BandcampBloggingBandwagon](https://twitter.com/search?q=%23bandcampbloggingbandwagon&src=typed_query) and Friday March 20th let's all post our fave bandcamp links.

-This directly helps folks discover great Bandcamp links so they can spend their money and support indie artists in this time of need.
+This directly helps folks discover great Bandcamp music so they can spend their money and support indie artists in this time of need.

 It's that simple.
 Leave a comment below or tag me on twitter [@tomcritchlow](https://twitter.com/tomcritchlow) and I'll do my best to keep track of all the reccs as they come in.